 Law Enforcement Liaisons

-Mental health emergency support.
+Mental health support during an emergency

 • Cedar Rapids Police Department